Samoa manages yellow cards, beats Russia at Rugby World Cup

 While Russia was down a man, it conceded 14.

-Fielding the same squad just four days after losing the tournament opener by 20 to Japan hurt the Russians, who were game but ran out of energy.
+Fielding the same squad just four days after losing the tournament opener to Japan hurt the Russians, who were game but ran out of energy.
 The Bears ended up missing 44 tackles as Manu Samoa, fresh in their first game of the tournament, made 11 breaks and ran free in the second half where they scored five of their six tries.

 “It wasn’t a physical deterioration, it was mental,” Russia coach Lyn Jones said.

 Samoa drew the first points attacking from a lineout.
-Fullback Tim Nanai-Williams gave an overlap to right wing Alapati Leiua who stepped the cover and was in.
+Fullback Tim Nanai-Williams gave an overlap to right wing Alapati Leiua, who stepped the cover and was in.

-But Russia came back with penalties by flyhalf Yuri Kushnarev to lead 6-5, and Samoa reacted badly.
+But Russia rallied with penalties by flyhalf Yuri Kushnarev to lead 6-5, and Samoa reacted badly.

 In a two-minute span, center Rey Lee-Lo and hooker Motu Matu’u were sin-binned for shoulder-led hits at the head of Russia fullback and captain Vasily Artemyev.
-They weren’t red cards from French referee Romain Poite because both times Artemyev ducked down to brace for impacts.
+They weren’t red cards from referee Romain Poite because both times Artemyev ducked down to brace for impacts.

-Samoa coach Steve Jackson said the problem wasn’t discipline but tackle technique.
+Samoa coach Steve Jackson said the problem wasn’t discipline but tackle technique, and the players should know better.

 “We didn’t learn from last weekend with people being cited,” Jackson said.
 “We’ve got to be better in that area.”

+“We didn’t let (Russia) score, so I’m really proud of them in terms of defense,” he said.
+“We knew when we came out at half-time and the boys were still fresh, it was very positive.
+Then I’m just glad we got over the line.”

 Russia couldn’t make the two-man advantage pay, being forced back into its own half.
-Not until right near halftime, when Samoa had 14 men, did Russia threaten, and only after Nanai-Williams spilled a high ball inside his 22 to put his team under pressure.
+Not until right near halftime, when Samoa had 14 men, did Russia threaten, and only after Nanai-Williams spilled a high ball inside his 22.

 Flyhalf Tusi Pisi was charged down by Vladimir Ostroushko and the ball fell in goal about a foot in front of his despairing dive.
 Pisi then had to make a try-saving tackle on lock Bogdan Fedotko, who spilled the ball within touching distance of the tryline.